hookjamesa/austin_animal_shelter_analysis/README.md

 * Intake count by type of intake
 * Count by outcome type
 * Time in shelter by animal type
-* Count of intake by animal type
+* Intake Analysis - Condition, Age, Type, etc.
-* Age Filter
+* Age Analysis - Age distribution at intake, Age at Intake Vs time in shelter, etc.

 ### A snapshot of our exploratory charts
  <table>